saifadecha07/OIL-SHOCK-HACK-THAILAND-EARTH-DAY-2026--ML-DEV-DATASCI-/README.md

 I designed a time-series workflow to transform energy and fuel data into a modeling frame that can simulate shock scenarios over future months.

 Core work in this repo includes:

-- ingesting and preparing DOEB and energy-related inputs
+- Ingesting and preparing DOEB and energy-related inputs
-- building processed datasets for modeling
+- Building processed datasets for modeling
-- training a VAR-based forecasting model
+- Training a VAR-based forecasting model
-- generating model artifacts and diagnostic outputs
+- Generating model artifacts and diagnostic outputs
-- supporting a mock-safe path when the trained artifact is not available
+- Supporting a mock-safe path when the trained artifact is not available

-Relevant project areas:
+**Relevant project areas:**
 - `ml_engine/`
 - `ml_engine/data/`
 - `ml_engine/artifacts/`